DIT113-V22/group-08/README.md

 ### Installation

 * Step 1: Navigate to our Repository using https://github.com/DIT113-V22/group-08
-* Step 2: Download IslandRush as a zip file and unzip it
+* Step 2: Navigate to [Releases](https://github.com/DIT113-V22/group-08/releases) and download IslandRush as a zip file and unzip it.
+* Step 3: While you are on [Releases] page, you can also download mods for our Race and Explore mode.

 ### Opening IslandRush in Android Studio:
 * Step 1: Open Android Studio